Please check with the Registrar's Office for up-to-date information on course meeting times and course availability

 Spanish 3: Intermediate Spanish II.
 Continuation of Spanish 2.
 Spanish 3 provides additional, intensive study of grammar and vocabulary with a focus on literature and culture.
 Oral class activities, readings and compositions and continued practice in the virtual language laboratory.
 Weekly drill sessions.
 Completion of this course on campus or as part of the LSA constitutes fulfillment of the language requirement.
 Never serves in partial satisfaction of the Distributive or World Culture Requirements.
 Open to first-year students by qualifying test and to others who have passed Spanish 2.
 Sample Syllabus.
 (PDF)

 Spanish 5 (Language Study Abroad): Taught in the context of the Language Study Abroad program, this course in Hispanic culture reinforces listening, reading, speaking, and writing skills in Spanish.
 The thematic focus is on local and regional art history, with special emphasis on the city as a dynamic form of cultural production through time.
 Attending to political, social, economic, and religious contexts, the course features brief presentations by local personnel as well as relevant field trips.
 Assignments include conversation, writing projects, oral presentations, and a final course examination.
 Prerequisite: Acceptance into the Dartmouth Language Study Abroad Program.
-Dist: WCult: W (Spain), NW (Mexico).
+Dist: WCult: W (Spain), NW (Buenos Aires).

 Spanish 6 (Language Study Abroad): Taught in the context of the Language Study Abroad program, this introductory course in Hispanic literature strengthens listening, reading, speaking and writing skills in Spanish.
 The reading materials are selected to help students develop their analytical strategies as well as to expose them to relevant cultural issues and major figures of the region in which they are studying.
 Assigned work may include brief research papers, oral presentations, a mid-term exam and a final course examination.
 Prerequisite: Acceptance into the Dartmouth Language Study Abroad Program.
-Dist: LIT; WCult: W (Spain), NW (Mexico).
+Dist: LIT; WCult: W (Spain), NW (Buenos Aires).

 Spanish 7: First-Year Seminars in Spanish and Spanish-American Literature.
 Consult special listings.
 Sample Syllabus.
 (PDF)